mtask/mtask.github.io/_posts/2020-12-18-raspberrypi-and-ruuvitag.md

 # Initial setup

+Start [here](https://www.raspberrypi.org/documentation/) if you need help with the initial Raspberry Pi setup.
-The are many guides showing how to deploy an OS into a Raspberry Pi, so use google if you need one.
-The optimal starting point is that your Pi has a static IP, and you can SSH into it.
+The optimal starting point for this post is that you can SSH into your Pi.
 I have used the latest Raspbian Lite OS image in the examples of this post.

 # Install dependencies